-Expectation is a strong belief that something will happen in the future.
+Expectations are strong beliefs that something will happen in the future.
 It’s nothing but a belief and all beliefs are limiting in nature.
 The more expectations you have, the more control you require to keep your expectations met.

 There’s a risk of disappointment in every expectation.

-Having a belief about something doesn’t mean it will come true.
+Believing in something doesn’t mean it will come true.
 Whenever you have an expectation, there will be a likelihood of disappointment.
-You expect your children to do well for their exams, but they don’t.
+You expect your children to do well in their exams, but they don’t.
 You expect them to do what they are told, but they don’t.

 But you argue, “Isn’t it fair to expect my partner to take out the trash or remember my birthday or our anniversary?”

 Sure, you can have expectations, but be prepared that your expectations would not be met.
 People forget to do things for whatever reasons.
 Don’t turn it to a “he/she doesn’t love” or “if he/she loves me, she would have…” kind of drama.
-It’s you expectation that’s creating all the suffering.
+It’s your expectation that’s creating all the suffering.
 That’s the game of expectation if you choose to play.

 5. Be willing to change.

 People who want to control everything are very willing to change others and their circumstances, but not so willing to change themselves.

 Realize that the person who needs change the most is yourself.

 If you don’t want other people to distract you at work, ask yourself, “Have you set boundaries and communicate your boundaries clearly to your colleagues?”
 If you want your children to do something, have you led by example and done it yourself?
 If you want your partner to spend more time with you, have you taken the effort to schedule a time for it and plan for activities?